Citation, DOI, disclosures and case data

 Loading Stack -

 Thrombus is visualized in right pulmonary artery, extending into upper lobar branch, descending pulmonary artery, segmental and subsegmental branches in lower lobe.

-A 48 year old female presented to the out-patient department with intense headache since few days.
-Non-contrast CT imaging of head revealed a hyperdense attenuation area in right sylvian fissure.
-CT angiography showed a saccular aneurysm in right middle cerebral artery.
-Patient went for aneursymal clipping.
+Patient presented to the out-patient department with intense headache for a few days.
+Non-contrast CT imaging of head revealed a hyperdense attenuation area in right Sylvian fissure.
+CT angiography showed a saccular aneurysm in the right middle cerebral artery.
+Patient went for aneurysmal clipping.

-Pulmonary angiography showed thrombus in right pulmonary artery, extending into upper lobar branch, descending pulmonary artery, segmental and subsegmental branches in lower lobe.
+Pulmonary angiography showed thrombus in the right pulmonary artery, extending into the upper lobar branch, descending pulmonary artery, segmental and subsegmental branches in the lower lobe.